Print

 • Storage: Cover the bread tightly with plastic wrap and store in a Ziploc bag at room temperature for up to 5 days.
 Bread will keep longer when stored in the fridge- up to 10 days.

 • Freezing Instructions: Allow the bread to cool completely.
-Wrap tightly in plastic wrap or aluminum foil, and then store in a freezer safe zip topped bag.
+Wrap tightly in plastic wrap or aluminum foil and then store it in a freezer safe zip topped bag.
 It will store well in the freezer for up to 3 months.
 Let it thaw in the fridge or on the counter and then reheat as desired.

 • Prep Time: 2 hours 30 minutes